michaelfig/k8s-copier/README.md

 ### Deployment

-If you want to update a FederatedDeployment with values from a Deployment that is managed by Flux, first make sure that k8s-copier has the `--target=federateddeployments` flag set and the `cluster-master=true` label has been applied as above.
+If you want to update a FederatedDeployment with values from a Deployment that is managed by Flux, first make sure that k8s-copier has the `--target=federateddeployments.v1alpha1.types.federation.k8s.io` flag set and the `cluster-master=true` label has been applied as above.

 Then you can add a Deployment to your Flux GitOps repository: